davidB/sandbox_http/polling/README.md

 ## Implementations (aka PoC)

+🚧
+WARNING: the code is not optimal, and lot of improvements can be done.
+PR & feedbacks are welcomed (improvements, implementation for other clients,...)
+🚧

 ### A basic server

 For the PoC, I created a basic http service in Rust.
 The code is available at [sandbox_http/polling/server-axum at development · davidB/sandbox_http](https://github.com/davidB/sandbox_http/tree/development/polling/server-axum).